 At AH fixings we want to support our customers, staff and communities in the best way possible.
 Working with our partners during this difficult time we have introduced the supply of protective face masks.
-We understand there has been a significant shortage of this protective wear but are in a position to provide these at affordable prices.
+We understand there has been a significant shortage of this protective wear but we are in a position to provide these at affordable prices.

 As lock-down measures are eased and we start to integrate back into society and our workplace, it’s imperative we do not allow the virus to spread.
 Therefore, we recommend the use of face masks to protect yourself and others as per government advice.

 We only provide masks which have a minimum of 95% filtration efficiency.
-Ensure you're purchasing a quality product
+Ensure you're purchasing a quality product from a reliable source.

 Why use a Protective Face Mask?